- 1 Fold handling with Collapse-O-Matic plugin

 - 14 References

+This note is in group Technology (plus My XMOS pages).
 Since our daily (mostly spoken word) radio listening seemed a little too “bassy” for me, and I had a nice processor board really lost behind, I thought that now was the time to have some fun and get rid of some bass.
 And maybe add some treble.
 That’s what I thought was going to be this project.
-This note is in group Technology and XMOS pages.
-Standard disclaimer.
 (I have another audio blog note at My subwoofer notes.)
+Update 19Nov2020: I moved some chapters from this note into a new note: My button presses vs bounce vs EMI notes.

 Fold handling with Collapse-O-Matic plugin